-- Consume citrus fruits: Many nightshade vegetables contain vitamin C, but citrus fruits like oranges, tangerines and grapefruit are also excellent sources.
+- Consume citrus fruits.
+Many nightshadess contain vitamin C, but citrus fruits like oranges, tangerines, and grapefruits are also excellent sources.

-If you still want to eat nightshades but would like to lower their alkaloid content, you can accomplish this by peeling your potatoes, limiting green tomatoes and fully cooking nightshade vegetables.
+If you still want to eat nightshades but would like to lower their alkaloid content, you can accomplish this by peeling your potatoes, limiting green tomatoes, and fully cooking these vegetables.

-Summary: Eliminating nightshades means missing out on some important nutrients.
-However, there are many other nutrient-dense foods you can try.
+Eliminating nightshades means missing out on some important nutrients.
+However, there are many other nutrient-rich foods you can try.

 Nightshade vegetables contain important nutrients and provide many health benefits.
-Most people should be encouraged to eat them.
+Most people are encouraged to eat them.

 Other people may choose to avoid nightshades due to sensitivities.

-If you feel that you are sensitive to nightshade vegetables, there are plenty of other fruits and vegetables you can eat instead as part of a healthy diet.
+If you feel that you’re sensitive to nightshades, there are plenty of other fruits and vegetables you can eat instead as part of a healthy diet.